AndersDeath/diary2/README.md

 # 07 July 2022 - Thursday - Yerevan

 I am in the hospital.
 I've been waiting for registration.
+Operation was successful.
+I feel normal.